MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/api-limits.md

 ### Update your client application

 Service Protection API limits have been applied to Dataverse since 2018, but there are many client applications written before these limits existed.
 These clients didn't expect these errors and can't handle the errors correctly.
-You should update these applications and apply the patterns described in the [Using the Organization service](#using-the-organization-service) or [Using the Web API](#using-the-web-api) sections below.
+You should update these applications and apply the patterns described in the [Using the SDK for .NET](#using-the-sdk-for-net) or [Using the Web API](#using-the-web-api) sections below.

 ### Move towards real-time integration